adambard/learnxinyminutes-docs/ada.html.markdown

 --  Comments are written with a double hyphen and exist until the end of --  the line.

---  You do not need to call the entry point "Main" or "main," you should name --  name it based on what the program does. procedure Empty is
+--  You do not need to call the entry point "Main" or "main," you should --  name it based on what the program does. procedure Empty is
    --  This is a declarative part. begin
    --  Statements go here.
    null;  --  Do nothing here.
 end Empty;

---  Ada compiler's accept compilation units which can be library packages, --  tasks, sub-programs, generics, etc.
+--  Ada compilers accept compilation units which can be library packages, --  tasks, sub-programs, generics, etc.

---  This is where "context clauses" go, these can be pragmas or ```with``` --  statements. with Ada.Text_IO;  --  Get access to a library package.
+--  This is where "context clauses" go, these can be pragmas or ```with``` --  statements. ```with``` is equivalent to "include" or "import" in other --  languages. with Ada.Text_IO;  --  Get access to a library package.

 procedure Hello is